-Hydrogen Fuel Cell Vehicles
+Fuel Cell Electric Vehicles

-Fuel cell vehicles, powered by hydrogen, have the potential to revolutionize our transportation system.
+Fuel cell electric vehicles, powered by hydrogen, have the potential to revolutionize our transportation system.
 They are more efficient than conventional internal combustion engine vehicles and produce no harmful tailpipe exhaust—their only emission is water.
-Fuel cell vehicles and the hydrogen infrastructure to fuel them are in an early stage of development.
+Fuel cell vehicles and the hydrogen infrastructure to fuel them are in an early stage of deployment.
 The U.S. Department of Energy is leading government and industry efforts to make hydrogen-powered vehicles an affordable, environmentally friendly, and safe transportation option.
 Hydrogen is considered an alternative fuel under the Energy Policy Act of 1992 and qualifies for alternative fuel vehicle tax credits.

-What is a fuel cell vehicle?
+What is a fuel cell electric vehicle?

-Fuel cell vehicles use a completely different propulsion system than conventional vehicles, which can be two to three times more efficient.
+Fuel cell electric vehicles use a completely different propulsion system than conventional vehicles, which can be two to three times more efficient.
 Unlike conventional vehicles, they produce no harmful exhaust emissions.
 Other benefits include increasing U.S. energy security and strengthening the economy.

 How Fuel Cell Vehicles Work

 Like battery electric vehicles, fuel cell electric vehicles use electricity to power a motor located near the vehicle's wheels.
 In contrast to other electric vehicles, fuel cell vehicles produce their primary electricity using a fuel cell powered by hydrogen, rather than a battery.
 During the vehicle design process, the vehicle manufacturer controls the power of the vehicle by changing the fuel cell size and controls the amount of energy stored on board by changing the fuel tank size.
 This is different than a battery electric vehicle where the amount of power and energy available are both closely tied to the battery size.